harjindersandhu/snowBallWebGL/README.md

 ### Snow formulation
--All N vertices start from a cylinder over glass sphere.
+* All N vertices start from a cylinder over glass sphere.
--Each one has a random value s∈(0,1] and it’s used for two purposes:
+* Each one has a random value s∈(0,1] and it’s used for two purposes:
   * Size: thickness of particles
   * Speed: magnitude of  velocity V
-** Uniform rectilinear motion on y-axis:
+* Uniform rectilinear motion on y-axis: